 As the bathroom is used throughout the day, having a single light source isn’t sufficient.
 You want your bathroom to be bright and functional in the mornings yet at night, you’ll want softer light to wind down with a nice relaxing bath.

-Consider combining fairly bright lights pointing in all directions on dimmers.
+Consider combining a few bathroom lighting ideas to allow you to set the right mood.
+Try adding fairly bright lights pointing in all directions on dimmers.
 This way by morning, they can be on full yet tamed for an evening soak without blinding you!

 #20 Mood Lighting

-Like some mood lighting when you soak in the tub?
-Consider installing some waterproof colour changing lights in your bathroom.
+The final of our bathroom lighting ideas is mood lighting.
+If you want softer lighting when soaking in the tub, then consider installing some waterproof colour changing lights in your bathroom.
 They look great hidden around the rim of your tub, or under cabinet to create a soft-lit glow.